andrewwestling/dotfiles/README.md

 ```
 Then after setting up 1Password, sign in with Logitech Account Sync (settings should be stored there for mouse)

+## 1Password

+Set up using the camera / phone thing

+## iCloud

+Sign into iCloud now that 1Password is set up

+> TODO: Automate macOS setup for which iCloud features are enabled

 ## Mackup